 In combination these three industries accounted for 527 million in total or 37.6% of the total value added by industry in the Eurobodalla Shire.

 In comparison, the same 3 industries in New South Wales accounted for 8.6% in Health Care and Social Assistance; 8.6% in Construction and 5.4% in Retail Trade.

 The major differences between the value added by industries of Eurobodalla Shire and New South Wales were:

-- A larger percentage of value added by Health Care and Social Assistance (12.7% compared to 8.0%)
+- A smaller percentage of value added by Professional, Scientific and Technical Services (5.3% compared to 11.1%)

 The total value added by industry in Eurobodalla Shire $increased by 186 million between 2016/17 and 2021/22.

 The largest changes in the value added by industries between 2016/17 and 2021/22 in Eurobodalla Shire were for: